TigerAppsOrg/tiger-junction/CONTRIBUTING.md

 We welcome contribution to TigerJunction from both the TigerApps Team and the Princeton community!
 Please read the following guidelines before contributing.
 If you have any questions, feel free to reach out to the project lead at motoaki@princeton.edu.

+## Repository Structure

+This repository is a monorepo that contains 2 apps in the `apps` directory: `web` and `server`.
+The `web` app is the SvelteKit application.
+This includes the entirety of the frontend and the majority of the backend.
+The `server` app is a Bun-based backend server that updates the app data.

+The `data` directory contains data on courses and prerequisites.
+It is not directly used by the app currently, but could be integrated later.

+The `db` directory contains sql files for the Supabase database.
+The way Supabase works currently is a bit scuffed, and we will probably migrate off of it very soon.
+These files will be useful for setting up a new database.

+The `.github` directory contains GitHub Actions workflows for the repository.

+The `public` directory contains images used in the README.

 ## Setup

 Before you start contributing, make sure you have Node.js version 18 or later installed.
 You can check your Node.js version by running `node -v` in your terminal.
 If you don't have Node.js installed, you can download it from the [official website](https://nodejs.org/).
 If you are working in VSCode, install the Prettier extension.